 Samantha Chuck said: “It felt lovely to be nominated, and really heartwarming to know that the people you work with appreciate what you do”.
-Samantha was nominated by no less than four of her coworkers in separate submissions, with staff citing how dedicated, passionate and understanding she is – and how working with her is a pleasure.
+Samantha was nominated by no less than four of her coworkers in separate submissions, with staff citing how dedicated, passionate, and understanding she is – and how working with her is a pleasure.

-Samantha says she believes all staff are Covid19 heroes, as nobody could play their role within the home without the team.
+Samantha says she believes all staff is Covid19 heroes, as nobody could play their role within the home without the team.
 She said: “We couldn’t have done the work we needed to do without each other.
 Going through the last year together has made us closer as a home”.

 Samantha said she was grateful to her colleagues for the nomination and thinks running campaigns like this within the care sector are really important.
 She said: “We are a community and a team, and we all need each other.
 It doesn’t work with even one role missing.

-“So many people believe that care work is about making cups of tea and providing personal care to residents, when working in care is so much more than that.
+“So many people believe that care work is about making cups of tea and providing personal care to residents when working in care is so much more than that.